Merrie Monarch Festival: Cultural impact

+The festival claims that through it, “thousands of people in Hawaii and throughout the world are learning about the history and culture of Hawaii.”
 The Merrie Monarch Festival “has received worldwide recognition for its historic and cultural significance.”

-Television coverage
+Television coverage and web livestream

 The festival was first broadcast on local TV in 1981, when KITV brought the festival to homes across Hawaii.
 Coverage began as taped and edited highlight segments and eventually went live.
 KITV broadcast the festival for 29 years; in 2009, Luana Kawelu, who had recently taken over the job of president of the Merrie Monarch Festival, signed a deal with competitor KFVE to broadcast the festival in 2010 and beyond.

+The hula competition is livestreamed for free all three nights on the website of Hawaii News Now, so that persons not living in Hawaii may enjoy it.

-Nā Hiwahiwa O Hawai'i festival, Japan
+Nā Hiwahiwa O Hawaii festival, Japan

 For some hālau, the festival does not end after the competition is over.
 Those who place in the competition are then invited to attend the Nā Hiwahiwa Festival in Tokyo, Japan.
 This festival includes Merrie Monarch Festival winners and Nā Hōku Hanohano winners.
 This festival is a celebration of the Hawaiian dancers and singers who received award-winning recognition in these competitions.
 Japan is one of the biggest supporters in the world of hula and the Hawaiian culture.
 Japanese hula schools do not compete in the Merrie Monarch Festival, but most of the schools travel to Hilo every year to support the hula hālau and experience the festivities Merrie Monarch has to offer.